GET FREE ESTIMATE

 For years, bats have gotten a bad rap.
 These mammals are one of the most misunderstood species, resulting in unfair and irrational fears that include unpleasant ideas that involve drinking blood, rabies transmission, hair tangling and references to “flying mice.”
 Put all of your fears aside: bats are a wildly important part of the ecosystem and are “natural” pest eliminators.

-The Downfalls of Toxic Chemicals
+The Drawbacks of Using Toxic Chemicals for Mosquito Control

-In recent years, bats have also been identified as a natural way to keep mosquito populations under control.
-The widespread use of toxic chemicals has often disrupted natural ecosystems; unfortunately, toxic chemicals are toxic to all insect species — even the beneficial types.
-Chemicals can also have adverse effects within other systems such as water systems.
-What’s worse, pesticides can cause mosquitoes to develop resistance to them, resulting in greater populations of these unwanted pests.
+It has been shown time and time again that the widespread use of toxic chemicals often used for mosquito control can disrupt natural ecosystems.
+Unfortunately, toxic chemicals are toxic to virtually all insect species - even the beneficial types.
+Chemicals can also have adverse effects on other systems, such as water systems, and can cause damage to marine life populations.
+Ironically, pesticides can also cause mosquitoes to develop resistance to them, resulting in greater populations of these unwanted pests.
+That's why it's important to use non-toxic, natural mosquito control options whenever possible.

 Benefits of Bats

-Bat Houses & Bat Roosts
+Bat Houses and Bat Roosts

-Many areas have introduced bat houses, or bat “roosts,” to encourage bat populations.
+Many areas have introduced bat houses, or bat "roosts," to encourage bat populations.
 These structures can be erected in areas where bats have been known to already use old buildings.
-These houses must be tightly sealed (bats don’t like drafty or leaky homes) and must have an overall size of at least 24-inches tall by 14-inches wide.
-Entry landings and roosting area surfaces must be roughened to provide secure footing for the bats, and roosting spaces need to be about 3/4” wide.
+In terms of how to attract bats to a bat house, you want to make sure the house is designed to appeal to them.
+The houses must be tightly sealed (bats don't like drafty or leaky homes) and must have an overall size of at least 24 inches tall by 14 inches wide.
+Entry landings and roosting area surfaces should be roughened to provide secure footing for the bats, and roosting spaces should be about 3/4 inches wide.
+Four chamber houses have proven to be the most attractive for colonies.
+Further, black is the best color for cooler climates; light brown or medium brown work best in hot climates.
+Successful bat homes are located within 1/4 of a mile of a water source, such as a lake, pond or stream.
+They must be about 10-15 feet above the ground.
+The largest artificial roosts have attracted up to 250,000 or more bats - which is a lot of mosquito control!

 In addition to introducing bat houses into your area, you can contact the highly trained professionals at MosquitoNix.
-We offer extensive mosquito and pest control services that fit your busy and active life.
-Choose from our mosquito control treatments, misting systems, portable mosquito control as well as our all-natural green services.
-Our licensed technicians are available to answer any questions you may have, so contact us today!
-We offer free estimates and free consultations to find out if MosquitoNix services are right for you.
+We offer extensive mosquito and pest control services for your home or business that fit your busy and active life.
+Choose from our mosquito control treatments, misting systems, portable mosquito control and more.
+Best of all, the non-toxic, natural mosquito repellent used in our misting systems and fogging treatments does not harm your local ecosystem - which is good news for bats, which have suffered from the use of toxic chemicals and other harmful substances.

 Joel j roman